If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Ooofff!!!

 In an official strategy guide interview, producer/director Shigeru Miyamoto revealed that "Mario was able to throw the rabbit" at one point during development.
-Code still exists meant for when MIPS gets thrown by Mario, which isn't possible without hacks.
+Code meant for when MIPS gets thrown by Mario still exists in the final game but goes unused due to Mario not being allowed to throw holdable NPCs.
 The code also triggers an otherwise unused animation depicting MIPS bouncing on the ground while recovering from a fall.
+The internal name of this animation is rabbit_down.

 void bhv_mips_thrown(void) {